Arthur D. Little, Inc. records

 In the late 1980s and 1990s, however, a change in the business environment and a slowdown in the management and technology consulting industry hit Arthur D. Little, Inc. On February 5, 2002, the firm filed for bankruptcy and its assets were sold to five separate companies.
 Global Management Consulting and Global Environment & Risk divisions of Arthur D. Little were sold to Altran Technologies of France; Chemical and Energy Ventures to Charles River Associates of Boston; Technology and Innovation to TIAX; Public Sector Program Management to IRC Consulting; and Advanced Energy Systems to Navigant Consulting, Inc. of Chicago.

-Arthur D. Little was a pioneer in the consulting industry in the 1880s.
+Arthur D. Little made numerous contributions to the consulting industry in the 1880s.
 His operating principles stressed technical excellence, commitment to the client's success, leadership in areas of expertise, and a challenging and fulfilling work environment for the company's staff.
 The company gained an unmatched reputation for excellence by devising novel solutions to challenging problems, developing new techniques, and leading the way in management systems development.

 123.6 Cubic Feet (80 record cartons, 123 manuscript boxes, 3 flat boxes, and 1 tube)